knightsUCF/CarRacing/Log.md

 So now let's take a look at GameManager's LoadScene method.
 Notice that there is a delay here of half a second.

+So that is the complete scene transition.
+The ironic thing is we were looking for a way to not slow down the scenes, but here we are working with a delay.
+Perhaps the delay prevents stuttering.

+In either case, let's test this out.

+So we probably will want to put the above two methods into the Game Manager.
+Will we have a problem if the Game Manager is not a singleton?

+Well, let's put these two methods in there, and then we can always just simply have a way of getting the scene back.
+Unless that will take longer, but don't think so, since we have to change scenes anyway with the Game Manager scenario.

 # Sound Manager

 We could just use the SoundManager.cs from Rushy Racing: